This article applies to Linux users in all licenses.

 zypper install ./teamviewer-host-suse_13.x.yyy.[arch].rpm

-Note: To install on RHEL or CentOS, see
+and for general installation instructions on RHEL or CentOS, see

 How to install TeamViewer on Red Hat and CentOS